-The 3rd week of school means back to school night just for parents.
-This week we will have spent three nights at school meetings in a parents only setting where our children’s teachers have the opportunity not only meet parents without distraction but give us scoop on what we can expect for our children in the coming year.
+Not long after the first day of school, it’s time for back to school night just for parents.
+A kind of meet the teacher for grown ups, these school meetings in a parents only setting give our children’s teachers the opportunity to give us scoop on what we can expect for our children in the coming year.
 I’m always grateful for back to school night because it gets me in the zone, gets my calendar set, and most importantly helps me best know how I can support both my children and their teachers for our mutual success.
-Here are my few tips to help you have an organized back to school night and to truly kick off the new school year just right:
+If you find yourself torn in multiple directions thanks to more than one child and kids at varying schools, you know how important these parent only meetings can be.
+Here are my tips to help you have an organized back to school night that will leave you prepared!

 Divide and conquer with your partner and if you have to, bring in a sitter for younger kids who don’t have conflicting times.
 If you have conflicting times, see what kind of coverage you can get to enable you to focus, such as having the children out on the playground with Mom while Dad tackles one grade and then swap.

 Bring your planner.

 You simply must use a planner.
 It truly is is the only way you’ll know your availability to commit your time and say yes.
 Think beyond the classroom for school wide activities that may need your help and as soon as you have it, add all school holidays and scheduled special events into your master calendar.
 This will help you protect that time as the year unfolds making sure time off from work for a field trip or class performance is requested and granted well in advance of the big day.

 This is a great way to travel light giving you a flat surface to sign forms with when faced with a crowded table and an easy way to store papers you may be collecting as you go.
 Each year I make a fresh round of DIY SCHOOL PLANNERS for each child so I can both stay connected and chronicle things as they unfold.
 Yes I bring them to back to school night and I always come home knowing exactly what I’ve done and still need to do.